karsekh21/CS546WS/README.md

         - From there, you can choose from three song charts that are pulled from Spotify to add songs to your playlist
         - These charts are updated weekly by Spotify, allowing for new music to be searched for every week.
         - Click on the song to add it to the playlist, and then click the playlist to see the newly added song.
+6) To logout, click the "Back to Home" button on the View/Create page.
+That will take you back to the first page, where it asks you to login again.
+Click log in and it will ask you for permissions again.
+There is a link that says "Not you?".
+Click that to logout.
+    - This is the only way to log out of remote applications using Spotify.